-This week I listened to Dr Rangan Chatterjee's podcast interview with BJ Fogg, all about how to successfully form habits, and I want to share with you what I learnt.
+This week I listened to Dr Rangan Chatterjee's podcast interview with Dr. BJ Fogg, all about how to successfully form the habits we want to cultivate more of in our lives.

 Writing is like a muscle, getting stronger and more flexible every time you use it.
-If you tried to sit and write for an hour having not done so for several months, I think it would be fair to assume that you might struggle (with concentration, not to mention the aching hand!)
+If you tried to sit and write for an hour having not done so for several months, I think it would be fair to assume that you might struggle (it's a different type of concentration, not to mention the aching hand!)

 You could try: